Pyramid Schemes

 Commissioned by PRAx.
 Fabricated by Derek Easton.

-Hovering over these fabrications and projections are the real-life pyramids conceived, designed, and built by humans living across ancient Latin America, Africa, and Asia.
+Hovering over those projections are the real-life pyramids conceived, designed, and built by humans living across ancient Latin America, Africa, and Asia.

-Patricia Valian Reser Center for the Creative Arts (PRAx), Oregon State University, OR
+Patricia Valian Reser Center for the Creative Arts (PRAx), Oregon State University

 A Tomorrow: Monsters and Relics from Asia and Africa